-PFC applications intended for Appeon Web migration must be upgraded to be compliant with PFC 9, 10.5 or 11.1.
-Some legacy PFC applications are based on the PFC 5.0 PBLs that have been migrated to the newer version, and you should upgrade those applications to use the new PFC 9, 10.5 or 11.1 PBLs.
+PFC applications intended for Appeon Web migration must be upgraded to be compliant with PFC 9 or later.
+Some legacy PFC applications are based on the PFC 5.0 PBLs that have been migrated to the newer version, and you should upgrade those applications to use the new PFC 9 or later PBLs.

 The PFC PFCOLD.PBL library contains obsolete objects that are not supported for Appeon Web migration.
-If the original PowerBuilder application is a PFC application that uses objects in the PFCOLD.PBL library, you should remove the objects when upgrading the application to PFC 9, 10.5 or 11.1.
+If the original PowerBuilder application is a PFC application that uses objects in the PFCOLD.PBL library, you should remove the objects when upgrading the application to PFC 9 or later.